 Most of the time, dust mites are removed from the body simply by being trapped in the mucus and then by being expelled via the mucociliary escalator.
 We don’t actually feel any major symptoms unless we have a respiratory condition where the mucus builds up and can’t be removed.

 In the case of someone who develops asthma, it is believed that the 1st attack by a specific parasite (like dust mites, fungus, etc…) is from a small number of parasites.

-Because of this, the defense uses the same 3 forms of defense mechanisms as mentioned in the “Normal Defense to Parasitic Attack” above, plus 1 more form of defense.
+Because of this, the defence uses the same 3 forms of defence mechanisms as mentioned in the “Normal Defense to Parasitic Attack” above, plus 1 more form of defence.

-Because of the small number of parasites, the lungs decide to employ a 3rd form of defense to help remove the parasites quicker and help reduce the amount damage to the airway walls, mucus buildup and inflammation of the tissue.
-This in turn has the potential to reducing the damage from the parasitic attack in a shorter period of time.
+Because of the small number of parasites, the lungs decide to employ a 3rd form of defence to help remove the parasites quicker and help reduce the amount damage to the airway walls, mucus buildup and inflammation of the tissue.
+This, in turn, has the potential to reducing the damage from the parasitic attack in a shorter period of time.

-This form of defense is known as Bronchoconstriction – This is where the muscles of the airways spasm or contract, to assist in the removal of the mucus from the airways, while also assisting in amplifying the effect of the cough, to remove the parasites.
+This form of defence is known as Bronchoconstriction – This is where the muscles of the airways spasm or contract, to assist in the removal of the mucus from the airways, while also assisting in amplifying the effect of the cough, in removing the parasites.